"Auto Build Marlin" provides a simplified interface to configure, build, and upload Marlin Firmware.

 The Configuration Editor provides an enhanced interface to locate and edit configuration options, making it easier to locate the options you need and to discover the features you didn't know you needed.
 Stay tuned for more enhancements to this excellent new feature.

 When installing "Auto Build Marlin" you'll also be prompted to install the PlatformIO extension.
-This is required for "Auto Build Marlin" to function.
+PlatformIO handles all the details of the build and is required for "Auto Build Marlin" to function.

-Open up the downloaded Marlin Firmware project folder (NOT the "Marlin" folder within) in Visual Studio Code.
+Start Visual Studio Code and open a project folder with Marlin Firmware version 2.0 or later.
+Be careful to open the folder containing platformio.ini and not the "Marlin" folder within it.
 (You may also use the Import Project… option from the "PlaformIO Home" page.)

-Click the Auto Build Marlin icon in the Activities Bar (on the left side of Visual Studio Code window) to bring up the Auto Build Marlin options bar.
+Click the Auto Build Marlin icon in the Activity Bar (on the far side of the Visual Studio Code window) to activate the Auto Build Marlin sidebar panel.

 Start Marlin Build to test your Marlin build

 Start Marlin Upload to install Marlin on your board

 Start Marlin Upload (traceback) to install Marlin with debugging

 Start Marlin Clean to delete old build files

 The Auto Build Marlin panel displays information about your selected motherboard and basic machine parameters.
 Each board comes with one or more build environments that are used to generate the final Marlin binary.
 Choose the environment that best matches your MCU, bootloader, etc.